m-berdnikov/dev-tools/README.md

 * [IMask](https://www.npmjs.com/package/imask) - Vanilla javascript input mask.
 * [SwiperJS](https://swiperjs.com/) - The Most Modern Mobile Touch Slider.
 * [Typescript](https://www.typescriptlang.org/) - TypeScript is a strongly typed programming language which builds on JavaScript giving you better tooling at any scale.

+### React

+* [Create React App](https://create-react-app.dev/) - Set up a modern web app by running one command.
+* [React Router DOM](https://reactrouter.com/) - React Router is a collection of navigational components that compose declaratively with your application.
+* [React Query](https://react-query.tanstack.com/) - Fetch, cache and update data in your React and React Native applications all without touching any "global state".
+* [React Hook Form](https://react-hook-form.com/) - Performant, flexible and extensible forms with easy-to-use validation.

 ### Animation